thomaskioko/blog/content/posts/android_screenshot_testing.md

 }
 ```

-The `DefaultTestDevices` enum defines the device configurations to test (in this case, just a Pixel 7).
-The `captureMultiDevice` function uses this to capture screenshots for each defined device, and also captures both light and dark themes using the captureMultiTheme function and specifies the directory to store the screenshots.
+The `DefaultTestDevices` enum defines configurations including the Pixel 7.
+The `captureMultiDevice` function captures screenshots for defined devices and themes.

 ```kotlin
 fun <A : ComponentActivity> AndroidComposeTestRule<ActivityScenarioRule<A>, A>.captureMultiTheme(